 Your risk tolerance will determine the makeup of your portfolio, or the collection of investments that you choose to make and manage.

 This is not a matter that is set in stone.
 Your risk tolerance is likely to change with your age, income, knowledge, marital status, and other important life events, such as buying a home, a child’s college costs, or retiring.
 Investment risk tolerance is determined by a few different factors like these that we will discuss in the next section.

 Any source that offers you investment tips without knowing anything about you is likely giving you poor advice.
 A responsible way to decide what investments and strategies are best is to start by deciding whether you’re willing to take big risks for the chance at big profits, or would prefer a safe and more sure approach for lower potential reward.

 ETFs and index funds are often a great way to get started investing in a diverse portfolio.
 Some holdings might be riskier to help grow the portfolio, while others might be steadier to help keep the portfolio from suffering serious losses.
 By adding more stocks to a portfolio, for instance, money managers can make the portfolio more aggressive.
-Alternatively, they might scale back risk by putting more of your funds into bonds.
+Alternatively, they might scale back risk as an investor by putting more of your funds into bonds.

 Risk tolerance factors